sst/guide/_chapters/use-the-redirect-routes.md

 date: 2017-02-03 00:00:00
 lang: en
 redirect_from: /chapters/use-the-hoc-in-the-routes.html
 description: In our React.js app we can use the AuthenticatedRoute and UnauthenticatedRoute in place of the Routes that we want secured.
-We’ll do this inside React Router v6’s Switch component.
+We’ll do this inside React Router v6’s Routes component.
 comments_id: use-the-redirect-routes/152
 ref: use-the-redirect-routes
 ---